 - The DAISY Award for Extraordinary Faculty Certificate, presented in a handsome portfolio and signed by The DAISY Foundation, the school’s Dean and if a hospital is sponsoring also signed by the CNO.
 It reads: To honor your exceptional impact on your students and your inspirational influence on their future.

 - A unique, hand-carved serpentine stone sculpture from Zimbabwe, entitled "A Healer's Touch."

-DAISY In Training Honorees receive:
+DAISY Student Honorees receive:

-- A DAISY in Training Award pin
+- A DAISY Award for Extraordinary Nursing Student pin

 - A unique, hand-carved serpentine stone sculpture from Zimbabwe, entitled "A Healer's Touch."
 This is a smaller version of the sculpture DAISY Faculty Honorees receive.

-- A Spotlight page on our website, featuring a photo and telling the story of why this Student was honored
+- A Spotlight page on our website, featuring a photo and telling the story of why this student was honored